chapachapa/gll-gmail-stats-IMAP/README.md

 ```

 - You must change your Google settings to run unsigned(safe) apps and allow Gmail to be accessed using IMAP.
--- It is highly recommended to use a secondary (or dummy account) for this.
+- It is highly recommended to use a secondary (or dummy account) for this.

-- Don't forget to *npm install*!
+- Don't forget to *npm install* before running this project!!